wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;Just as a child cannot help growing, so does a man, compelled by nature, make progress.
 Why exert oneself?
 Where is the need of *Yoga*?

 **M:**&ensp;There is progress all the time.
 Everything contributes to progress.
 But this is the progress of ignorance.
 The circles of ignorance may be ever widening, yet it remains a bondage all the same.
 In due course a <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span> appears to teach and inspire us to practise *Yoga* and a ripening takes place as a result of which the immemorial night of ignorance dissolves before the rising sun of wisdom.
-But in reälity nothing happened.
+But in reality nothing happened.
 The sun is always there, there is no night to it; the mind, blinded by the ‘I am the body’ idea, spins out endlessly its thread of illusion.

 **Q:**&ensp;If all is a part of a natural process, where is the need of effort?